aeyalcinoglu/rust-book/08-common-collections/README.md

 - The method `to_string` is available on any type that implements the `Display` trait, as string literals do.
 - Compiler can coerce the `&String` argument into a `&str`.
 - A `String` is a wrapper over a `Vec<u8>`.
 - An index into the string’s bytes will not always correlate to a valid Unicode scalar value.
-Rust doesn’t allow us to index into a `String` to get a character.- One can iterate over strings via `.char()` or `.bytes()`.
+Rust doesn’t allow us to index into a `String` to get a character.
+- One can iterate over strings via `char()` or `bytes()`.

 # Hash Maps
 - Like vectors, hash maps are homogeneous: all of the keys must have the same type, and all of the values must have the same type.